Login Client Configuration

 The advanced configuration settings are unnecessary for many configurations and could break existing Login integrations.

-The following section describes the fields for the advanced configuration UI section.
+The following section describes the fields for the Advanced configuration page.

 Allowed CORS Origins